-7.13.2 Resolving Filename Conflicts
+8.13.2 Resolving Filename Conflicts

-NOTE: Filename conflicts is not supported in the iFolder client for Macintosh.
+Filename conflicts is not supported in the iFolder client for Macintosh.
 To resolve the filename conflict, open a file manager and navigate to the local copy of the file in conflict.
 Copy the file and save it with a unique name in the iFolder. iFolder synchronizes the file as a new file to the server.

 Filename conflicts occur when the names of the local file version and the server file version differ by case.
-These type of conflicts can be resolved by renaming the local files, but be careful about where you rename the file.
+These type of conflicts can be resolved by renaming the local files.